Sampling perspectives on sparse exchangeable graphs: Sampling limits of graph sequences

 Assume for a moment that for $k$ large and $i\in H_j$,

 This would allow us to bound our sum by

-If we assume uniform integrability, the right side can be made arbitrarily small by choosing $k$ large enough, showing that uniform sampling regularity is necessary for uniform integrability, once we establish the bound \eqref{B-concentration}.
+If we assume uniform integrability, the right-hand side can be made arbitrarily small by choosing $k$ large enough, showing that uniform sampling regularity is necessary for uniform integrability, once we establish the bound \eqref{B-concentration}.

-To prove \eqref{B-concentration}, we observe that $\Pr\bigl(B_{j,i}^r\leq \frac 1{2}\EE[B_{j,i}^r]\bigr)\leq \exp\left(-\tfrac 18\EE[B_{j,i}^r] \right)$ by the multiplicative Chernoff bound.
-For $i\in H_j$, we have that $\EE[B_{j,i}^r]=\frac{rd_{j,i}}{\sqrt{2 e_j}}\geq \frac{kr}{\sqrt{2}}$, so for $k\geq \frac 8r$, we have that $\Pr\bigl(B_{j,i}^r\leq \frac 12\EE[B_{j,i}^r]\bigr)\leq \exp(-1/\sqrt 2)\leq \frac 12$.
-Combined with the fact that $kr/4<\frac 12\EE[B_{j,i}^r]$ if $i\in H_j$, this allows us to bound
+To prove \eqref{B-concentration}, we observe that $\Pr (B_{j,i}^r\leq \frac{1}{2}\EE[B_{j,i}^r] )\leq\exp (-\tfrac{1}8\EE[B_{j,i}^r] )$ by the multiplicative Chernoff bound.
+For $i\in H_j$, we have that $\EE[B_{j,i}^r]=\frac{rd_{j,i}}{\sqrt{2 e_j}}\geq\frac{kr}{\sqrt {2}}$, so for $k\geq\frac{8}r$, we have that $\Pr (B_{j,i}^r\leq\frac{1}2\EE[B_{j,i}^r] )\leq\exp(-1/\sqrt2)\leq\frac{1}2$.
+Combined with the fact that $kr/4<\frac{1}2\EE[B_{j,i}^r]$ if $i\in H_j$, this allows us to bound

-proving \eqref{B-concentration} and hence the necessity of uniform sampling regularity.
+proving \eqref{B-concentration}, and hence the necessity of uniform sampling regularity.\vadjust{\goodbreak}

 To prove that uniform sampling regularity is sufficient to for uniform integrability, we will need to control various other terms, but it turns out that the contribution of the vertices in $H_j$ is the only one that requires uniform sampling regularity.
 The details are tedious, and are given in the rest of this proof.